open-craft/opencraft-roles/roles/dalite-create/README.md

 Role Name
 =========

-Creates an instance for Dalite on OpenStack.
+Creates an instance for Dalite on OpenStack, probably should be removed.